Coin-Bali/cdp-course/Module 0 - Core Concepts for Developer Support/README.md

 - Apply rate limiting best practices and troubleshooting techniques
 - Distinguish between on-chain and off-chain operations
 - Identify the correct network environment for different CDP products
+- **Use the provided Python utilities** for consistent authentication across all course modules.

 ---